sofa-framework/sofa/GUIDELINES.md

 ### Base rules
 The base rules are in Google C++ Style Guide: https://google.github.io/styleguide/cppguide.html
 All rules below **replace** the corresponding base rules.
-For any subject not mentionned below, please refer to the base.
+For any subject not mentioned below, please refer to the base.

 ### Commit message
 A correct commit message must therefore be structured as: